HGustavs/LenaSYS/backend-models/microservices/duggaSys services/Microservices.md

 <br>

 ### readSubmittedDugga_ms.php
-readSubmittedDugga_ms.php retrieves submitted user responses (submitted duggas) from a database based on specific identifiers such as a hash value or a moment identifier.
+__readSubmittedDugga_ms.php__ retrieves submitted user responses (submitted duggas) from a database based on specific identifiers such as a hash value or a moment identifier.

+__Querys used in this microservice:__

 _SELECT_ operation on the tables __'userAnswer'__ and __'variant'__ to retrieve values from the columns:
 - vid